klauslab/alfmunny.github.io/game-engine/index.md

 ---
 title: Game Engine
 layout: archive
-excerpt: a collection of tutorials of writing a simple game engine from scratch
+excerpt: tutorials of writing a simple game engine from scratch
 ---

 {% for post in site.categories.game-engine %}